Dwlad90/stylex-swc-plugin/crates/stylex-rs-compiler/README.md

 ## License

 StyleX is MIT licensed.
-Stylex NAPI-RS compiler is also MIT licensed.
+StyleX NAPI-RS compiler is also MIT licensed.